Twine raises $3.3M to add networking features to virtual events – TechCrunch

 Now, there are tens of thousands of event planners who have gotten really good at tech and online events.
 And they saw the potential in online, which would sometimes deliver 4x or 5x the attendance of virtual, Coburn points out.

 “This is why you see LinkedIn drop $50 million on Hopin,” he says, referring to the recent fundraise for the virtual conference technology business.
 (The deal was reportedly for less than $50 million).
-“This is why you see the rounds of funding that are going into Hoppin and Bizzabo and Hubilo and all the others.
+“This is why you see the rounds of funding that are going into Hopin and Bizzabo and Hubilo and all the others.
 This is the taxi market, pre-Uber.”

 Of course, virtual events may end up less concerned with social features when they can offer an in-person experience.
 And those who want to host online events may be looking for a broader solution than Zoom + twine, for example.